mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Points to a Map.md

 **Cons**

 * Currently you must implement your own tap gesture recognizer together with `MGLMapView.visibleFeaturesAtPoint` to recognize taps and manually show callouts ([example](http://mapbox.com/ios-sdk/examples)).
 * Currently no SDK support for animations.
-If you need animations, consider running your own CADisplayLink and updating the layer properties accordingly.
+If you need animations, consider using an NSTimer and updating the layer properties accordingly.